 There is a New Law for Digital Nomads in Costa Rica

 On Monday, July 4, 2022, the Regulation to Law 10008, named “Law to Attract Remote Workers and Providers of International Services,” was signed as the Law of Digital Nomads.
 With the regulation already in force, the requisites to apply as digital nomads are established.
-These regulations seek the economic reactivation of the country and encourage foreign workers to work remotely in Costa Rica while enjoying the tourist attractions.
+These regulations seek the economic reactivation of the country and encourage foreign workers to work in Costa Rica and to have remote work while enjoying the tourist attractions.

 Articles 2 and 4 of said Regulation are relevant because they establish a new migratory category for digital nomads, called “Worker or Remote Service Provider.”
 The digital nomad is the foreign person who “provides remunerated services remotely, in a subordinate manner or not, using a computer, telecommunications or similar means, in favor of a natural person or legal entity who is abroad, for which he receives a payment or remuneration from abroad for a minimum amount of three thousand US dollars per month ($3,000.00) and in case of requesting legal stay for their dependents of four thousand dollars per month ($4,000.00) (…).”